Darcy's law of yield stress fluids on a treelike network

-We refer to appendix D of \cite{Note2} for an analytical derivation.
-We are now in the position of evaluating explicitly the average flow at large $t$.
-As we mentioned above, this remains a non-trivial problem even when the geometry of the open channels is known.
-However, for a fixed $x = P -\Pc$, there will be a finite number of open channels, sharing low overlap one with the other and each supporting a flow $(x-x')/t$, being $\Pc+x'$ its opening pressure.
-In this regime the total flow reduces the sum of the contribution from each single open channel, leading to
+\paragraph{Determination of the flow. ---} At low pressure, for a fixed $x = P -\Pc$, there is are finite number of channels, sharing low overlap and each supporting a flow $(x-x')/t$, being $\Pc+x'$ its opening pressure.
+In this regime the total flow reduces the sum of independent contributions $Q_t(\Pc + x) =\int_0^x dx' \,\nch_{t}(x - x')/t$.
+For large $t$ this leads to